 - Job Training.
 Projects to enhance the employability of youth or prepare them for future employment.
-Such programs may include job readiness training, apprenticeships, and job referrals. - Aptitude Testing.
-Job or life skills training programs that include aptitude testing to help young people understand their skills and abilities to plan a course towards continuing education (i.e. technical school, associate's degree program, or a bachelor's degree program). - Diversion in a Rural Setting.
+Such programs may include job readiness training, apprenticeships, and job referrals. - Aptitude Testing (NEW Funding Area see "What's New" in this funding announcement for more information).
+Job or life skills training programs that include aptitude testing to help young people understand their skills and abilities to plan a course towards continuing education (i.e. technical school, associate's degree program, or a bachelor's degree program). - Diversion in a Rural Setting (NEW Funding Area see "What's New" in this funding announcement for more information).
 Projects that focus on diversion of minors in rural settings.
 Diversion targeting at risk youth and providing early detection services.
-Efforts concentrated on young first time offenders and offer an alternative to traditional entry into the juvenile justice system. - Project does NOT have a particular focus on juvenile crime
+Efforts concentrated on young first time offenders and offer an alternative to traditional entry into the juvenile justice system.